More

 • Attract quality candidates: More and more employees prefer to work-from-home.
 By offering a clearly defined remote work policy, you can attract talented individuals from all over the world – and keep them.

 • Change in business operations: Switching your company from non-remote to a fully remote or hybrid working environment can also mean that there’s a change in the way that your business operates.
 If you run an LLC with several owners for example, you might need to revisit your operating agreement and update sections affected by the switch, like changes in equity, managerial duties and level of power, distribution of capital, and so on.
 This is crucial to help you make business decisions that continuously align with and merit the company.
 For businesses transitioning to a remote or hybrid work model, especially LLCs, it’s essential to revisit and potentially update legal documents like the LLC Operating Agreement to reflect changes in managerial duties and business operations effectively.
+If you prefer not to handle this process yourself, you always have the option to seek assistance from legal services providers such as LegalZoom or Incfile.

 A clear and comprehensive remote work policy sets the stage for success by establishing expectations, providing guidelines and ensuring consistency in remote work practices.
 Not only does this benefit employees by creating boundaries and promoting a healthy work-life balance, but it also helps organizations maintain productivity, foster collaboration and uphold accountability.